Remediate Semi-Diplomatic Transcriptions

 Some abbreviations: follow the instructions in Encode Abbreviations in Semi-Diplomatic Transcriptions.

-Some glyphs: follow the instructions in Encode Glyphs and Ligatures in Semi-Diplomatic Texts.
+Some glyphs: follow the instructions in Encode Glyphs and Ligatures in Semi-Diplomatic Transcriptions.
 While most ligatures will already be tagged, digraphs (æ, œ, etc.) will need to be added to your file to replace separated letters (ae, oe, etc.).
 Also try to remedy all occurrences of <g> elements with "UNKNOWN" values.
 Some previous transcribers replaced unknown glyphs with question marks.
 Most instances of unknown glyphs can be remedied by checking the facsimile.

 Foreign words: follow the instructions in Encode Foreign Languages.
 We do not use the <foreign> element in semi-diplomatic transcriptions.
 Some foreign words will be tagged with the @rendition attribute and "rnd:italic" value.